Alexander Whisker: Later life

 On 10 July 1847 the Whisker family arrived in Auckland on the Pestonjee Bomanjee with a detachment of the 58th.
 Light duties allowed Alexander Whisker to supplement his pay with casual labour until his discharge on 31 December 1849.
 The entries in his diary end in April 1852 and are followed by songs and ballads he either composed or copied.
 He found work as a labourer on Kawau Island and brought property in Newmarket, Auckland.
 He was convicted for drunkenness in May 1852 and served 24 hours of hard labour.
-In July of that same year, he was charged with conveying spirituous liquor into gaol (prison) and fined.
+In July of that same year, he was charged with conveying spirituous liquor into jail (prison) and fined.
 He then worked as a dairyman and then as a contractor.
 His family eventually numbered six sons and two daughters.

 Death

 Flora Whisker died on 1 November 1891.
 Alexander Whisker lived for another 16 years, and died on 25 November 1907 at his home in King Street, Newmarket, Auckland.